July 3, 2026–July 16, 2026

 FEATURED FACULTY

-University of California, Berkeley, M.A., PhD, Modern European History
+University of California, Berkeley, Ph.D., M.A., Modern European History

 University of Chicago, B.A., Modern European History, minor in French